mach-composer/mach-composer-cli/docs/src/components/index.md

 A single component can consist of one or more of the following things:

+- one or more serverless functions
+- other cloud specific infrastructure

+Or a MACH service specific functionality or configuration like:

 - custom commercetools objects
-- one or more serverless functions
 - a commercetools API extension
-- other cloud specific infrastructure

 ## One component per domain